Influencers Before Influencers Existed

 We still had influencers.
 We just didn’t call them that.

 That was before social media.
 And yet it worked exactly the way it works today.
 The mechanism hasn’t changed.
 What changed is the speed.
+But also the competition for visibility on these channels.
+The budgets for a newcomer are no longer manageable.

 Today that time is gone.
 Someone posts a picture, and within minutes thousands buy.
 There’s no in-between.
 No moment of pause.
 The click is instant.
 The credit card is saved.
 The purchase happens before the thought is finished.